 Take a moment to envision your ideal party.
 What does it look like?
 Is there décor?
 How many guests are there?
 What food and drink are you serving, and how?
 You don’t have to have all the details filled in; but visualizing your party will give you a roadmap to follow as you begin the planning process.
 If you need additional inspiration, visit Pinterest for party ideas and create your own holiday party vision board!

 When limited to a small space, you’ll need to dedicate extra time to considering your home’s layout.
-When entertaining, as in everyday life, you’ll want your floorplan to exude a send of good room flow.
+When entertaining, as in everyday life, you’ll want your floorplan to create a sense flow.
 Rather than being cramped into separate, disjoint seating and dining areas, arrange your furniture in a way that encourages guests to move freely between social spaces.
-A simple (and bohemian) way to do this is to provide ample seating throughout your living and dining rooms with ottomans or floor poufs.
-For those of us with very limited floor space, the Cubista is a brilliant, spacing-saving take on the ottoman trend; each side of this padded rectangular ottoman can be removed and attached to one of four bases nested inside the structure of the ottoman itself, providing seating for up to five people.
-Plus, each stool is the perfect dining height — so guests can sit and eat comfortably anywhere throughout in the house.
+A simple (and bohemian) way to do this is to provide ample seating throughout your living and dining rooms with ottomans, floor poufs or benches.

 Whatever dishes you decide on, remember to keep it easy — fresh ingredients and simple seasonings go a long way.
 Honey glazed ham, roast chicken, deviled eggs, mixed olives, crudité, cheese, fruits and roasted nuts make for incredibly easy but impressive options.

-If you’re strapped for table room, extendable dining tables can be the solution to your party-planning woes.
+If you’re strapped for table room, extendable dining tables can be a great solution.
 The Goliath is an expandable dining table that extends up to nine and a half feet to seat up to 10 guests at a time.
 When the party’s over, the Goliath folds back into a discrete console table, perfect for your entryway.